craigfrancis/framework/framework/0.1/doc/notes/white-site.md

 		$nav->link_add('/contact/');
 		$nav->link_add('/news/');

-Then to create pages, simply add more "link_add()" calls, refresh the site in your browser, follow the links in the nav, and set the pages title by clicking on it.
+Then to create pages, simply add more `link_add()` calls, refresh the site in your browser, follow the links in the nav, and set the pages title by clicking on it.

 If the page does not have a title set, the url will be shown in the navigation, and on Demo/Live the page will return a 404.